AStrizh/factbook-web/README.md

 Current Status:
 The application can retrieve country data from the database created in [FactbookProject](https://github.com/AStrizh/FactbookProject) and show that country's data.
+An option to compare and contrast statistics between several countries has been implemented.

+The most interesting feature, querying the database for countries that match certain statistical characteristics is now also available.

 As of last update:
-All country sections can be examined.
-If a section is absent it will not show up in the country view.
+The web application can be tested at: [strizhevskiy.com](http://www.strizhevskiy.com)

 Next Steps:
-Create the ability to compare statistics for two nations.
+Implement REST features.

 ## Process